-With the release of the new Lightroom CC 2015 or Lightroom 6, we can now photo merge our HDRs without leaving the software.
+With the release of the new Lightroom CC 2015 or Lightroom 6, we can merge our HDRs by photo without leaving the software.

-The technique used is a little different than any other program I’ve used before.
+The technique used is slightly different than any other program I’ve used.

 Here’s how it works

-That’s it.
-No other options.
-Click merge and then what you get is cool—a new, merged DNG file.
-You can still adjust all the color temperatures, or even change your lens setting or color profile.
+That’s it—no other options.
+Click merge, and then you get a new, merged DNG file.
+You can still adjust all the color temperatures or even change your lens setting or color profile.
 Very cool.

-You’re getting a new single image that has all the data from the other images added in, without any crazy tone mapping.
+You’re getting a new single image with all the data from the other images without any crazy tone mapping.

 I think it was smart to go about it.